-To the vast army of general cricket buffs, Stephenson was almost unknown when he was signed by Notts in 1988 to take on the awesome task of filling the gap left by Hadlee and Rice.
+To the army of general cricket buffs, Stephenson was almost unknown when he was signed by Notts in 1988 to take on the awesome task of filling the gap left by Hadlee and Rice.
 In the welter of regulation it has probably been forgotten that in 1988 Notts were cut back to one overseas player in any eleven.
-In the event Stephenson appeared in 20 Championship games, missed two through injury, with Cairns playing in those two.
+In the event Stephenson appeared in 20 Championship games, missing two through injury with Cairns playing in those.

-In 1989 Stephenson took 92 wickets @ 18.77, easily topping the Notts bowling table and coming sixth in the first-class averages.
-His batting couldn't match that of 1988, but he still hit some very useful runs at no.6 or no.7.
+In 1989 Stephenson took 92 wickets @ 18.77, easily topping the Notts bowling table and coming sixth in the First-Class averages.
+His batting couldn't match that of 1988, but he still hit some very useful runs at no 6 or 7.
 His batting improved in 1990, but niggling injuries affected his bowling.
 His bowling talent returned in 1991 when he was easily Notts best bowler both in terms of average and bag, but his approach to the game was not to the liking of Birch, the Cricket Manager, and Notts released him.

 Franklyn da Costa Stephenson was born in St James, Barbados on 8 April 1959.
 He came to England as a professional in the Central Lancashire League in 1979, before making his First-Class debut in the winter of 1981-82, both for Barbados and for Tasmania (he had that sort of career).
 In 1982 he played a handful of games for Gloucestershire, then decided to go on the rebel West Indian tour to South Africa.
 That decision had him banned for life from all cricket in West Indies (the ban was later rescinded).